jdavis/jdavis.github.com/_posts/2014-04-05-vim-tab-madness-buffers-vs-tabs.md

 it might be useful to stop using tabs altogether until you understand how to edit with just using buffers/windows.

+I'm going to present two different ways to use buffers.
+The first is to use buffers to replicate how tabs work in other editors.

-The way I did this was to change my Vim setup a bit.
+The second is a more natural way to the Vim editor that yields a lot of power.

+### Solution #1: Replicating Tabs with Buffers

 The first thing I did was install a plugin that allows me to visualize all the buffers open across the top.
 There are multiple different [plugins][buf-plugins]